mx7b7/codesnip-avalonia/README.md

 # CodeSnip (Avalonia)

-**CodeSnip** — a cross-platform snippet manager and local code runner with multi-language interpreter support and Compiler Explorer integration.
+**CodeSnip** — Cross-platform snippet manager and local code runner with syntax highlighting and Godbolt integration.

 This project is a port of the original **[CodeSnip (WPF)](https://github.com/mx7b7/codesnip-wpf)** application to the modern, cross-platform UI framework **Avalonia**.